ziapeltagames/six-winters/docs/RULES.md

 ## Resources

-Characters leverage six **resources** to make progress against the Empire:
+The conflict with the Empire is over six **resources**:

 | Support | Technology | Espionage | Military | Diplomacy | Sorcery |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | <img src="rules_images/capitol.png" width="100" height="100" /> | <img src="rules_images/spyglass.png" width="100" height="100" /> | <img src="rules_images/cowled.png" width="100" height="100" /> | <img src="rules_images/catapult.png" width="100" height="100" /> | <img src="rules_images/stone-throne.png" width="100" height="100" /> | <img src="rules_images/magic-swirl.png" width="100" height="100" /> |

+## Progress

-Red Bank's **progress** in those areas is marked using a red cube on each associated twelve space **resource track**.
+Red Bank's **progress** in those areas is marked using a red cube on each associated twelve space [**resource track**](#progress-and-threat-tracks) on the [**trade board**](#trade-board).

 ## Threats

-**Threat levels** against Red Bank in each resource area are tracked using a gray cube on each resource track.
-If Red Bank's progress is higher than the associated threat marker, the players have **advantage** in that resource, which confers mechanical advantages during play.
-There are ways to slow the rate of threats and even lower threat levels during play.
+**Threats** against Red Bank in each resource area are tracked using a gray cube on each resource track.
+There are ways to slow the escalation of threats and even lower threats during play.

 `Lowering threat levels after they have advanced is much more difficult than trying to slow the rate of advancement in the first place.
-Completely stopping threat advancements requires some luck.`
+Completely stopping threats requires some luck.`

 ## Victory

-If the Red Bank progress marker is _alone_ on the last space of a resource track, that resource track is **complete**.
+If the Red Bank progress marker is _alone_ on the last space of a resource track (the 12th space), that resource track is **complete**.
 After the sixth game, check for victory as follows:

 * **Pyrrhic Victory**: Red Bank has completed one of Diplomacy, Support, or Espionage.
 * **Major Victory**: Red Bank has completed any two of Diplomacy, Support, or Espionage.
 * **Total Victory**: Red Bank has completed all of Diplomacy, Support, and Espionage.

-Additionally, the players get bonus points for every track they have advantage in and for the level of difficulty chosen at the start of the campaign.
+Additionally, the players get bonus points for every resource track where the progress marker is higher than the threat marker.

 Any other state of the game after six sessions results in defeat for Red Bank.